 According to the International Monetary Fund, 5% of the world’s GDP, nearly $1.5 trillion dollars is laundered every year.
 Imagine that. $1.5 trillion dollars is shifted, transferred, transformed, and consolidated in an increasingly complex game of capital cat and mouse.
 So which are you, cat or mouse?
-In Part 1 of this whimsical DIY video presented by OnlineMBA’s Minute MBA series, we “teach” you the fundamentals of money laundering.
+In Part 1 of this hypothetical DIY video presented by OnlineMBA’s Minute MBA series, we “teach” you the fundamentals of money laundering.
 After all, why let corrupt politicians and disgruntled white collar executives have all the fun?
 Then again, maybe it’s not all fun.

 As an MBA student you know that there are social and economic consequences to money laundering and that the greatest victims are the poorest of the global community.
 By focusing your MBA on criminal justice you can translate your education into a banking or government agency career working as an investigator to disrupt the influence of this underground economy.

-Stay tuned to Part 2 of the series where we show you some advanced techniques employed by experts in the field as well as identify the consequences of money laundering for those caught in the crossfire.
+Stay tuned for Part 2 of the series where we show you some advanced techniques employed by experts in the field as well as identify the consequences of money laundering for those caught in the crossfire.

 Let’s say you’re a DRUG DEALER, a CORRUPT POLITICIAN, a DISGRUNTLED WHITE COLLAR EXECUTIVE, or a WOULD-BE TERRORIST and you have a big sack of ill-gotten gains.